Physicians Advocacy Institute

 Learn more about Advanced APMs and MIPS APMs in the following resources:

-After you submit your data to CMS, you should ensure that you are prepare for potential audits.
+After you submit your data to CMS, you should ensure that you are prepared for potential audits.
 CMS will selectively audit physicians and other eligible clinicians annually to conduct "data validation and auditing" of any data submitted to the Quality Payment Program (QPP).
 Review your documentation and ensure EHR templates are used with care and that data fields in either EHR and/or paper charts clearly capture the documentation required to support each measure.
 Prepare to keep a record of which patients you report on per measure and which activities you attest to for each performance period so that your practice can identify the required information easily if you are selected for an audit.

 Visit the CMS QPP Resource Library access and review CMS’s data validation criteria for each of the categories.
 These are available as zip files.

 Additionally, be aware of the fact that all data you submit to the QPP will be subject to public reporting on the Physician Compare website.
 This website, which is open to the public, reports information about physicians and other eligible clinicians who are subject to the QPP.
 Check your profile and make sure it is up-to-date.
 For more information, visit the CMS Physician Compare.

 Stay up-to-date on the QPP by subscribing to CMS updates to the QPP Resource Library and the CMS QPP website.

 To learn more about the QPP, please see the tutorials available in the video library.